JanniT/DistributedSystems_Course/Assignment4/README.md

 # Assignment 4

 The task in this assignment was to create a multi-user chat system that uses socket technology.
-The system consists of a sesrver and several clients.
+The system consists of a server and it supports several clients.

 ## How to run the assignment 4
 Locate yourself in the /Assignment2 folder & open two terminals and run: